Skip to main content

 All students in the University Honors Program must complete the Honors thesis/capstone/creative project—but this requirement can be met many different ways.

-The Honors Program is open to students finding their own unique pathway in satisfying this requirement, so please come and speak to the Honors Director about your ideas.
-The common expectation across all majors is that original research or creative activity will be completed in this undertaking.
+The Honors Program is open to students finding their own unique pathways in satisfying this requirement, as long as it ties into their academic or creative goals, so please come and speak to the Honors Director about your ideas.
+Please think ahead—meet with the Honors Director in the semester/summer BEFORE you plan on undertaking this learning experience.

 To see past theses completed by our Honors graduates, please go to the Digital Commons webpage.